Cambridge Analytica's effectiveness called into question despite alleged Facebook data harvesting

 “What they’re doing is bullshit, basically,” said Antonio García Martínez, a former Facebook employee who helped build the social network’s ad-targeting operation.
 “This has been tried before.
 There’s no reason to think it’s particularly powerful.”

 In theory, Cambridge Analytica could predict and influence voters' behaviors by delving into personal details shared by Facebook users through an "OCEAN" personality survey, which measures openness, conscientiousness, extraversion, agreeableness and neuroticism.
-The idea of "psychographic" targeting is to use those personal details to create advertising that is more likely to influence which candidate voters choose or whether they come out to vote.
+The idea behind "psychographic" targeting is to use those personal details to create advertising that is more likely to influence voters to choose a certain candidate or to come out to vote.

 “The reality was that political ad targeting in the past wasn’t very good," Martínez said.
 “I think what’s happened is they just caught up."

-Note: CORRECTION (March 21, 2018, 12:25 a.m.
-ET): A previous version of this article misspelled the last name of an assistant professor at Fordham University.
-She is Jessica Baldwin-Philippi, not Baldwin-Phillipi.